-Living alone means you will know exactly when you need to use any allocated parking you hold, so you could rent out your drive or parking space during the day when you’re not home.
+Living alone means you will know exactly when you need to use any allocated parking you have, so you could rent out your parking space during the day when you’re not home.
 Alternatively, if you have a drive and have space that you don’t need you can rent that out too.

 It could also be worth learning a few car maintenance basics to keep down its running costs.

 Living alone allows you to take full control of the energy you use in your home.
-It also means that you can customise your lifestyle and your home so that you are not using energy unnecessarily.
+It also means that you can customise your lifestyle and your home so that you don’t use any more energy than you need.

 Set your hot water boiler to only come on when you will need to use it.

 Set your heating to only come on when you are at home.

 Avoid leaving electrical items on standby.

 Ensure your fridge and freezer are kept well stocked to reduce their running cost.